Skip to content

 Flowpaths implements various helper functions on graphs.
 They can be access with the prefix flowpaths.utils.

-For example, you can create drawing as this one
+You can create drawing as this one

 An example of the graph drawing